 - Battery Operated Electronic Ignition

-The Weber Q 220 comes with the grill body and side tables preassmbled.
-The lid, handle and temperature gauge are included, but need to be attached with the included hardware.
+The Weber Q 220 comes with the grill body and side tables preassembled.
+The lid, handle and temperature gauge are included but need to be attached with the included hardware.

 Instructions and a recipe book are also included.